TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Events/Extbase/Persistence/EntityUpdatedInPersistenceEvent.rst

 EntityUpdatedInPersistenceEvent
 ===============================

-Event which is fired after an object/entity was sent to persistence layer to be updated.
+Event which is fired after an object/entity was persisted on update.

 API
 ---